The Vie de Château and the Vie de Bohème at Bois-le-Roi

 The Hôtellerie de la Vignette owned by René Moreau de Tours and his brother-in-law, Charles Louis Lesot de la Panneterie, so-called de la Cressonnière, an actor on stage and in silent movies, was one of those new places of pleasure.
 Georges Moreau de Tours’s former studio was now a ballroom swinging to the rhythm of the charleston and of the shimmy, the new dances brought over by the American soldiers replacing the waltzes and quadrilles of yesteryear.
 A new star had also arrived from America, Josephine Baker, who was setting the Tout-Paris afire dancing in the Revue Nègre in 1925.
 Matisse collected African masks, inspiring his friend Picasso, who in his studio of the Bateau-Lavoir in Montmartre had elaborated Cubism in collaboration with Braque.
 A new generation of artists now gravitated to Montparnasse, the Brasserie La Coupole had replaced the Chat-Noir cabaret in Montmartre.
 It became the meeting place for American visitors, such as Ernest Hemingway, journalist for the Toronto Star, who discovered the pleasures of Paris in 1921.

-At the end of the 19th century some American artists attracted by France’s artistic realist reputation had lived in Bois-le-Roi.
+At the end of the 19th century some American artists, attracted by France’s artistic academic and realist reputation, had lived in Bois-le-Roi.
 William Henry Howe (1846-1929) from Ohio had studied in Düsseldorf and Paris.
-He became a painter of landscapes and animal life, famous for his realist portraits of cows and sheep.
+While in France he travelled to Normandy and to Holland, and became a painter of landscapes and animal life, famous for his realistic portraits of cows and sheep.
 He exhibited at the Salon from 1883 to 1893, where he was awarded a 3rd Medal in 1888, and the Légion d’ Honneur in 1899.
 Howe was influenced by the 17th century Dutch Masters, but mostly by Constant Troyon (1810-1865), a French painter of animal life to whom he wrote an homage in John Van Dyke’s anthology Modern French Masters in 1896.
-Howe was close to the artists of the Barbizon School, and he stayed for some time at the Hotel Deligant in Brolles, later known as the Hotel de la Forêt.

 In 1893 he got married in London to Élise Deligant, the innkeeper’s daughter now widowed.
 The couple lived in Pennsylvania where from 1898 onwards he became the leader of a group of Impressionist artists.
 The art critique Guy Pene Du Bois wrote in 1915 : ’The Pennsylvania School of Landscape Painters, whose leader is Edward W. Redfield, is our first truly national expression...
 It began under the influence of the technique of the French Impressionists.
 It has restricted itself patriotically to the painting of the typical American landscape.’
 Redfield is best known for his snow landscapes from the New Hope area and his seascapes on the Maine coast, where he used to go on holiday every year.
 His works are found in the collections of many museums, including the Metropolitan Museum of Art in New York and the Smithsonian American Art Museum in Washington.

-The Sweedish painter Carl Fiedrick Hill (1849- 1911) came to Paris in 1873 to visit the places where Corot and Daubigny had worked.
-He lived in Barbizon from 1874 till 1875.
+The Swedish painter Carl Fredrik Hill (1849- 1911) was born in Lund, in Scania.
+He studied art at the Fine Art School in Stockholm, and copied in the local museum the Dutch landscape painters Ruysdael and Hobbema, Claude le Lorrain’s classical landscape, Chardin’s realism and above all, Rembrandt, whose light effects he much admired for their capacity in evoking spiritual realms.
+The Swedish painter, Alfred Wahlberg, introduced him to Corot and the French Plein-Air School.
+He welcomed him at his arrival in Paris during the autumn in 1873, and together they toured the places where Corot and Daubigny had worked.
+He lived in Barbizon from 1874 till 1875 and painted the woodlands of the Fontainebleau Forest.
+He exhibited for the first and last time at the 1875 Salon, Dans les gorges d’Apremont.
+Forêt de Fontainebleau.
 While staying there he painted several views of the Seine at Bois-le-Roi and at Chartrettes, among them Vue de la Seine à Bois-le-Roi, sur le pont de Chartrettes c.1875, now in the National Museum of Stockholm.
 His seascapes and forest scenes in the Impressionist manner were exhibited at the 1875 Salon.

 There were several inns and hotels in Brolles.
 The grocery inn of Mme Le Bœuf was home to the writer Anatole France (1844-1924) and his family when he was writing his novel Le Crime de Sylvestre Bonnard in 1883.
 He described it as such : ’Brolles !
 My house is the last one in the village street leading to the forest.
 It is a gabled house and under the rays of the sun its slate roof shines like a pigeon throat.’